-Urge incontinence is characterized by a sudden uncontrollable urge to urinate and frequent urination.
-It is often necessary to use a bathroom as frequently as every 2 hours, and bed-wetting is common.
+Urge incontinence is characterized by sudden uncontrollable urges to urinate and frequent urination.
+People with urge incontinence often must use a bathroom as frequently as every 2 hours, and bed-wetting is common.

-With urge incontinence, the bladder contracts and squeezes out urine involuntarily.
+Urge incontinence causes the bladder to contract and squeeze out urine involuntarily.
 Sometimes a large amount of urine is released.
 Accidental urination can be triggered by

 - sudden change in position or activity,

 Two bladder abnormalities commonly cause urge incontinence.
 The most common is a neurogenic bladder (overactive type), which is caused by brain injury or spinal cord injury, or by disease that interrupts nerve conduction above the sacrum and results in loss of bladder sensation and motor control.

 There are several neurological diseases and disorders associated with neurogenic bladder, including the following:

 - Multiple sclerosis